iamdrscott/NIEM.github.io/technical/json/guidance/index.md

 }
 ```

-A repeatable element is converted into a JSON object with an array
+A repeated element is converted into a JSON object with an array
 value.
 The array contains one JSON object for the content of each
 element instance, in their order of appearance.

-The schema is consulted to determine whether an element is
-*repeatable*, and not the the XML to see if the element is actually
-*repeated*.
-If a repeatable element appears at all, it gets an
-array.
-This consistency makes life easier for developers who are
-writing code to access the data as plain JSON.
-(It has no effect on
-developers accessing the data as JSON-LD or RDF.)

 Observe that with this guidance, the same JSON is produced for these
 two `Parent` elements: